 Section 4 of the Teesdale Way links the market town of Middleton-in-Teesdale to the ancient village of Romaldkirk.
-The journey is a relatively short one which undulates steeply through the lower dale.
+The journey is a relatively short one which undulates steeply through the middle dale.
 It follows the river closely in the first half and hardly at all in the second.
-Two things stand out about this section.
-Firstly, the trail is way-marked specifically as the Teesdale Way and no longer piggy-backs the Pennine Way; secondly, you’ll encounter the first of the public artworks titled ‘Marking the Parish Boundaries’ that feature along the trail throughout Teesdale, as far as Gainford.
-THERE IS A GPS ROUTE FILE AVAILABLE FOR THIS SECTION AS A FREE DOWNLOAD FROM THE SHOP.
+Two things stand out about this section: firstly, it’s the first section to be specifically way-marked as the Teesdale Way, leaving the Pennine Way to do it’s own thing; secondly, you’ll encounter the first of the low-profile public artworks titled ‘Marking the Parish Boundaries’ which feature along the trail through Lower Teesdale, as far as Gainford.

 Stats at a Glance

-The Teesdale Way leaves Middleton Bridge following its own way-marks for the first time.
-The Dipper bird motif which appears on the signs will quickly become a familiar guide.
-Despite the dale being more populated and cultivated, this section of the trail is rugged, potentially muddy and steep.
-The Tees meanwhile is a picture of tranquility as it makes its way languidly past its confluence with the River Lune.
-Geologically speaking, sandstone and limestone constitute the underlying bedrock.
-However, the igneous intrusion of the Whin Sill is replaced with the much younger Armathwaite Cleveland Dyke.
-This is exposed at Red Scars Quarry just off the trail at Egglesburn.
+The Teesdale Way leaves Middleton Bridge following, for the first time, its own waymarkers displaying the friendly ‘Dipper’ bird motif.
+Despite the dale being busier and more cultivated, this section of the trail is surprisingly rugged and potentially muddy while the Tees is a picture of tranquility, particularly where it’s joined by the River Lune.
+Sandstone and limestone of the Stainmore Formation constitute the underlying bedrock and, while the Whin Sill has disappeared, igneous rock is still present in the form of the much younger Armathwaite Cleveland Dyke exposed at Red Scars Quarry just off the trail at Egglesburn.